-- Friction Welding is a highly specialized process.
+- Friction welding is a highly specialized manufacturing process.
 Make sure that you have full-time experts on the job.

 - A system must prevent non-compliant parts from entering the product stream.
-Lockouts on machines that detect a material or procedural fault are essential to making this happen.
+Lockouts on machines that detect a material or procedural fault during weld cycles are essential to making this happen.

-- What certified testing method is used to validate internal weld integrity?
+What is the certified testing method used to validate internal weld integrity?

-- Do they understand the effect of heat in materials, so that pre-heating, cooling, stress relieving and other heat treat processes are properly applied?
+Do they understand the affect of heat in materials, metal combinations, so that pre-heating, cooling, stress relieving and other heat treat processes are properly applied?

 - A weld zone that is properly treated to prevent stress risers, cracking, and to meet hardness requirements as you specify is absolutely necessary to your program.

-- Does the quality system track on-time delivery?
-What order fulfillment rate does the data show?
+Does the quality system track on-time delivery?
+What Order Fulfillment Rate does your system show?